California Uninsured Motorist Accident Attorneys

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-UM Coverage in Hit and Run Accidents
+UM Coverage In Hit And Run Accidents

-Uninsured Motorist Claims in California
+Uninsured Motorist Claims In California

 In order to prove your UM claim, you will need to demonstrate the following:

-• The other driver acted negligently and caused your accident and injuries
+• The other driver acted negligently and caused your accident and injuries.

-• The other driver had no insurance or inadequate insurance to cover your losses
+• The other driver had no insurance or inadequate insurance to cover your losses.

-• The value of your uncovered losses
+• The value of your uncovered losses.

-You must prove the negligence of the other driver just like any other type of auto insurance claim.
+You must prove the negligence of the other driver, just like any other type of auto insurance claim.
 This means you must prove:

-• The driver had a duty of care (which is to drive in a reasonably safe manner)
+• The driver had a duty of care (which is to drive in a reasonably safe manner).

-• The driver breached that duty in some way, which may include distracted driving, drunk driving, speeding, or violating other traffic laws
+• The driver breached that duty in some way, which may include distracted driving, drunk driving, speeding, or violating other traffic laws.

 How Insurance Companies Challenge UM/UIM Claims

-• Trying to reduce your recovery by claiming you were partially responsible for the crash
+• Trying to reduce your recovery by claiming you were partially responsible for the crash.

-• Trying to reduce your settlement by challenging the severity of your injuries, the necessity of your medical treatment, or whether you needed to miss work
+• Trying to reduce your settlement by challenging the severity of your injuries, the necessity of your medical treatment, or whether you needed to miss work.

-• Claiming you could have received less costly medical treatment somewhere else
+• Claiming you could have received less costly medical treatment somewhere else.

-• Questioning whether you require future medical care or time off work
+• Questioning whether you require future medical care or time off work.

-• Suspecting the pain and suffering you experienced due to your injuries
+• Suspecting the pain and suffering you experienced due to your injuries.

-• Questioning whether all of your injuries resulted from the accident in question
+• Questioning whether all of your injuries resulted from the accident in question.

-Contact Our Accomplished California Uninsured Motorist Accident Attorneys Right Away
+Contact A California Uninsured Motorist Accident Attorney